In-Office Invisalign VS at Home Clear Aligners

 According to the same report by KHN.org, patients-customers are taking to Facebook to complain about the horrible results many have had.
 Additionally, it is difficult to get a detailed estimate of successful procedures because the company avoids making this information public.
 However, a new Facebook group was previously created to bring together patients with complaints and it has been gaining traction over its life.

+In-Office Invisalign VS at-Home Clear Aligners is an issue for millions of consumers across the world.
 According to an SEC Filing, the company serves more than a quarter of a million patients worldwide.
 They represent roughly 95% of the at-home generic clear aligner industry.
 The went public on 2019 and have had considerable growth.
 Between 2017 to 2018, the company tripled in customer base and now takes the lead in the industry.
 However, with growth in customer base, so have the complaints over their lack of adequate results.

 Over 1,600 complaints have been registered Nationally against SmileDirectClub with the BBB (Better Business Bureau).
 With all these warning signs in the way, why would you take a chance on a procedure that could cost you more than just monetary damages?